Pay & Benefits

 What can I do to prepare myself for the test?

-You must maintain high moral character and physical fitness.
-You can work to improve your education in a variety of ways to include higher education, mastering a foreign language or attending technical schools.
+You must have high moral character and physical fitness.
+You can improve your education in a variety of ways to include higher education, mastering a foreign language or attending technical schools.
 There are no preferred degree programs or job history.
-Diverse education, military and work backgrounds are welcome.
+Diverse schooling, military and work backgrounds are welcome.

 How does the testing process work and how long does it take?